nednoodlehead/punge/README.md

 # Punge
 Punge is an Application for listening to music.
 It downloads songs from YouTube and provides a based listening experience.
 I hate streaming services, let me listen to my stinky unreleased music.

 This is a newer version of Punge.
-As of now, only [old punge](https://github.com/nednoodlehead/old_punge) is working.
+As of now, it is missing some important features (visually seeing your music, lol), but works fine for playing and downloading music
 Punge uses `rodio` for playing audio and `Iced` for GUI.

 New Punge brings on multiple improvements: